Best headphones on Amazon Buying Guide: Welcome to What Hi-Fi?'s round-up of the best headphones you can buy on Amazon in 2022.

 Read the full Lindy BNX-60 review

-The unexpectedly huge price of the Apple AirPods Max makes them considerably dearer than the great majority of premium (if we can even still call them that) wireless noise-cancelling headphones.
-But they really do justify that extra outlay.
+The unexpectedly huge price of the Apple AirPods Max makes them considerably dearer than the great majority of premium wireless noise-cancellers.
+But they really do justify that extra outlay – so much so, we gave them a 2021 What Hi-Fi?
+Award.

 You need an iPhone or iPad to get the most out of them.
 They will work with non-Apple products using standard Bluetooth 5.0, but you’ll miss out on many of their unique features.